Parliament buildings ‘The Binnenhof’

-In this building dating from 1885, designed by P.J.H.
-Cuypers, is one of the largest and most important collections of paintings from the 15th to the 19th centuries located.
+In this building, dating from 1885 and designed by P.J.H.
+Cuypers, you can find one of the largest and the most important collections of paintings from the 15th to the 19th centuries.

 In an attempt to escape the persecution of the Jews during the Second World War, the young Jewish girl, Anne Frank, went into hiding with her family in this house behind her father’s business on the Prinsengracht.

 De Jordaan (Amsterdam), with its small houses, is traditionally a typical working class neighbourhood in the centre of Amsterdam.
 It was originally the ‘petite bourgeoisie’ district and is now a very attractive, characterful neighbourhood.

 The trade route to the east was opened from the ‘first Dutch ship sailing’ in 1595.
 Other journeys followed, and the Netherlands soon dominated the international trading community.
 Johan van Oldenbarnevelt founded the Dutch East India Company (VOC) a few years later.

 Royal Palace ‘Huis ten Bosch’

 This large country villa is the residential palace of King Willem- Alexander and his family.
 It was built around 1645 to a design by Pieter Post.
 The two wings were added in 1735 as a major renovation under the direction of Daniël Marot.